Skip Navigation

 Courtney Johnson

 is a Speech-Language Pathologist in the Norwood clinic.
 She has experience evaluating and treating children and adults in a variety of settings including university outpatient clinic, inpatient hospital, outpatient hospital clinic, and public schools.
 Courtney has experience working with children with a variety of diagnoses including expressive/receptive language disorders, phonological and articulation disorders, social-pragmatic disorders, auditory processing disorder, autism spectrum disorder, feeding and swallowing disorders, orofacial myofunctional disorders, and fluency disorders.
+In addition, Courtney completed the Meaningful Speech Course on Gestalt Language Processing and is a member of the NLA Trained Clinician Registry.
 She has a special interest in working with children with phonological and articulation disorders as well as orofacial myofunctional disorders.
 Courtney is very passionate about providing functional and individualized therapy that is fun and effective for her clients and their families.

 Morgan Chabot

 is a Speech-Language Pathologist Clinical Fellow in the Hingham clinic.
 She has experience providing services to children and adults in university clinic, public school, and outpatient rehabilitation clinic settings.
 Morgan has experience evaluating and providing treatment for clients with autism spectrum disorder, expressive and receptive language delays/disorders, articulation and phonological disorders, childhood and acquired apraxia of speech, social pragmatic disorders, fluency disorders, aphasia, voice disorders, cognitive disorders, and AAC.
-She also has specialty training in Gestalt Language Processing.
+In addition, she completed the Meaningful Speech Course on Gestalt Language Processing and is a member of the NLA Trained Clinician Registry.
 Morgan is passionate about working with children and their families.
 She believes it is important to collaborate with families and other professionals to provide the best services for her clients and to promote generalization.
 Morgan utilizes play-based and client-centered therapy approaches to provide individualized, fun, and engaging services.

 Kayla Flynn